kevincreations/nypd_arrests/README.md

 - Violation arrests showed a steady decline month over month
 - Arrest totals for both felonies and misdemeanors declined in February before increasing again in March
 - The contrast in scale between major and minor offense categories highlights how heavily citywide arrests are concentrated within felony and misdemeanor classifications

+## Additional Analysis
+Several additional analyses were explored during the project, though they were ultimately not visualized.
+- Monthly city-wide arrests
+- Felonies in each borough
+- Monthly murder arrests